Best Jewish Apple Cake

 Most historical data points to the cake originating with the Pennsylvania Dutch; hence Dutch apple cake (or German apple cake, for the German ancestry).

-The name Jewish apple cake likely came about because this cake is dairy free, and thus can still be consumed with meals containing meat (in accordance with kashrut).
+The name Jewish apple cake likely came about because this cake is dairy free since it is made with oil instead of butter, and thus can still be consumed with meals containing meat (in accordance with kashrut).

 While there is no honey in this Jewish apple cake, it’s still a very popular Rosh Hashanah dessert.
 Even though the origin is likely not Jewish.
 Confused yet?
 Not Jewish in origin.
 But often consumed for a Jewish holiday.
 Got it.